Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 **Q.6.b.** Assume there are 10^10  cells in a 5 mL overnight culture of *E. coli* (i.e., 10^10 genomes are replicating during the final doubling).
 Given the rate of mutation / genome x generation (from 3.a), how many novel mutations do you expect inside the overnight culture?

 **Q.6.c.** Given your answer from 6.b and the size of *E.coli*'s genome, is 5mL of the overnight culture sufficent to ensure that you have every single nonlethal base pair substitution in culture?
 (Yes  / No, Explain your answer in 2-3 sentences)

+####  (Q7) Microbial Resistance (0 points)
+According to recent news reports, a patient with a multi-drug resistant bacterial infection was cured by injecting phage (i.e., bacterial viruses [The Bacteriophage Video](https://www.youtube.com/watch?v=YI3tsmFsrOg)) directly into the bacterial cyst inside thepatient’s abdomen.
+The patient was ultimately cured.
+The treatment, however, was not easy...

+“The learning curve was steep and unmarked.
+There were bouts of sepsis — a life-threatening omplication caused by massive infection.
+Despite improvement, (the) patient’s conditionremained precarious.
+Doctors discovered that the bacterium eventually developed resistance to the phage, what Schooley would characterize as “the recurring Darwinian dance,” but the team compensated by continually tweaking treatment with new phage strains — some that had derived from sewage — and antibiotics.” [source](https://health.ucsd.edu/news/releases/Pages/2017-04-25-novel-phage-therapy-saves-patient-with-multidrug-resistant-bacterial-infection.aspx)

+**Q.7.a.** From the above text and thinking back to what you learned about evolution, what are the challenges associated with implementing Phage therapy?